manuelp/oop/oop.md

 - Critiche
 - Citare [Anti-if campaign](http://www.antiifcampaign.com/)

+## historySmalltalk ##
+> I just decided to leave inheritance out as a feature in Smalltalk-72, knowing that we could simulate it back using Smalltalk’s LISPlike flexibility.
+The biggest contributor to these AI ideas was Larry Tesler who used what is now called “slot inheritance” extensively in his various versions of early desktop publishing systems.
+Nowadays, this would be called a “delegation-style” inheritance scheme.

 ## oop ##
 > I thought of objects being like biological cells and/or individual computers on a network, only able to communicate with messages